yilinwei/ensime.github.io/editors/atom/installation.md

 - [language-scala] for syntax highlighting.
 - [hyperclick] for code navigation.
 ENSIME hooks in as provider.
 - [browser-plus] to display ScalaDoc.
+- [linter] for display of errors and warnings.

 These are recommended: